stretch-98033/raspberrypi-scripts/README.md

 done
 ```

-Expected output should look similar to:
+Example output:

 ```text
 /sys/class/hwmon/hwmon1/fan1_input: 2510 RPM
 ```

-If this command returns nothing, Raspberry Pi OS is not exposing a fan RPM sensor through hwmon.
+If this returns nothing, the OS is not exposing fan RPM sensors through hwmon.

+---

-### 2. Confirm hwmon device names
+## 2. Confirm hwmon device names

 ```bash
 for d in /sys/class/hwmon/hwmon*; do